Thalassomedon: Description

-Thalassomedon is among the largest elasmosaurids, with the holotype measuring 10.86 m long and weighing more than 4.44 MT.
-There is a larger skull, however, suggesting a much larger animal, potentially up to 11.6 m.
+Thalassomedon is among the largest elasmosaurids, with an estimated body length of 10.86–11.95 m long and body mass of 4.4–6.8 MT.
 The neck is also very long; it comprises 62 vertebrae and is about 5.9 m - over half of the total length.
 The skull is 47 cm long, with 5 cm long teeth.
 The flippers were about 1.5–2 m long.
 Stones have been found in its stomach area leading some to theorize that they were used for ballast or digestion.
 If the latter, stomach action would cause the stones to help grind ingested food.